soulsearcher-2024-11/Distributed-Pretraining/README.md

 ## 3. Distributed Training

+Due to business reasons, we have limited the model architecture to 26 blocks; this does not mean that only 26 blocks can be trained.

 ### 3.1 Commonly Used Parameters

 The most frequently used arguments are listed below (training essentials only):